Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Global Probability (Non-Adjacent Tiles)

-The number of combinations of leftover mines is used for the global probability of non-adjacent tiles.
-It is also the denominator or sample space, described as \[ \displaystyle \sum_{ m \in S_{M_G} } \binom{U_{NA}}{M_G - m} \] To check the number of combinations for a tile that has a mine, let's check some mine combinations again for \( m = 2 \) and \( M_G = 4 \), but only considering the top-left tile (marked as a flag).
+To get the probability for a non-adjacent tile, we consider the weight for each number of leftover mines, where the weight is \( MF_G(m) \), and the number of combinations of leftover mines.
+The number of combinations of leftover mines is described below. \[ \displaystyle \sum_{ m \in S_{M_G} } \binom{U_{NA}}{M_G - m} \] To check the number of combinations for a tile that has a mine, let's check some mine combinations again for \( m = 2 \) and \( M_G = 4 \), but only considering the top-left tile (marked as a flag).

 It seems that there are 9 combinations out of \( \binom{10}{2} = 45 \) that is a mine while the rest is not a mine.